Quality in Production

 Carbohydrate-Derived Fulvic Acid (CHD-FA™) is produced in a South African Health Products Regulatory Authority cGMP (License Nr 0000001280) and Manufacturing Pharmacy (License Nr Y54509), as well as FSSC 22000, approved facility.
 For any product to be considered safe for use in human consumption, batch to batch consistency in production is of paramount importance.
 In contrast to CHD-FA™, environmental Fulvic Acid varies from batch to batch as it is impossible to ensure consistency.

-CHD-FA™ is a unique type of Fulvic Acid, in that it is a supramolecule – it has a fixed structure with a range of backbone structures that have been proven to be consistent from batch to batch using the following methods:
+CHD-FA™ is a unique pure type of Fulvic Acid, that has been proven to be consistent from batch to batch using the following methods:

 Fourier-transform infrared spectroscopy (FTIR)